Monte Carlo simulations of relativistic shock breakout from a stellar wind: Implications for the properties of relativistic shock breakout from a stellar wind

 From Equations (\ref{eq:Tobs}), (\ref{eq:tbo}), and (\ref{eq:Ebo0}) we derive a modified closure relation:

-This differs from the previous prediction of $E_{bo} \propto T_{obs}^7$, reducing the temperature dependence to $E_{bo} \propto T_{obs}^4$.
-However, an important caveat of this rough closure relation given above is that it has only been validated within a narrow range of Lorentz factors, $6 \lesssim \Gamma_{bo} \lesssim 10$, as our simulations are limited to $\Gamma_u = 6$ and $10$.
+This differs from the previous prediction of $E_{bo} \propto T_{obs}^7$, reducing the temperature dependence to $E_{bo} \propto T_{obs}^{4.2}$.
+However, an important caveat of this rough scaling relation is that it has only been examined over a limited range of Lorentz factor, $6 \lesssim \Gamma_{\rm bo} \lesssim 15$.
 Extending the analysis to a broader range of $\Gamma_u$ is necessary to determine whether this scaling remains valid beyond this regime.
-On the other hand, for mildly relativistic shocks with Lorentz factors close to $\Gamma_{bo} \sim 2$, the agreement between the analytical model and numerical results at $\Gamma_u \sim 2$ suggests that the original closure relation recover its validity in a limited range, $2 \lesssim \Gamma_{bo} < 6$.
+On the other hand, for mildly relativistic shocks with Lorentz factors close to $\Gamma_{bo} \sim 2$, the agreement between the analytical model and numerical results at $\Gamma_u \sim 2$ suggests that the original closure relation recover its validity in a limited range, $2 \lesssim \Gamma_{bo} < 3.5$.
 Again, further analysis is required to precisely determine the range of validity, which is beyond the scope of this study.